redpanda-data/connect/website/docs/guides/serverless/lambda.md

 ---

-The `benthos-lambda` distribution is a version of Benthos specifically tailored for deployment as an AWS Lambda function.
+The `benthos-lambda` distribution is a version of Benthos specifically tailored for deployment as an AWS Lambda function on the `go1.x` runtime, which runs Amazon Linux on the `x86_64` architecture.
+The `benthos-lambda-al2` distribution supports the `provided.al2` runtime, which runs Amazon Linux 2 on either the `x86_64` or `arm64` architecture.

 It uses the same configuration format as a regular Benthos instance, except it is read from the environment variable `BENTHOS_CONFIG` (YAML format).
 Also, the